What Lies Beneath: Bodysurfing in the Key of Heavy

 Mavericks, Feb.
 27, 2016

-I’m deep beneath the surface, wallowing in the Cauldron, a chunk of dark, pitted reef associated with the wave called Mavericks.
-I have seven freshly broken ribs, a cracked scapula, a punctured lung and a small fracture in my neck.
-I’m in shock.
-I’ve blown it.
+I have seven freshly broken ribs, a cracked scapula, a punctured lung, and a small fracture in my neck.
+I’ve blown it and I’m in shock.

-After three hours of relatively error-free bodysurfing, I’m here.
-The exact wrong place.
 The wave that pile-drove me shoulder-first onto this gnarled bulb of reef carries onward through the Boneyard, oblivious.

-A second, identical wave roars out of the dark with the all-consuming gnash and grind of a universe being born.
 My legs work, but there’s nowhere for them to take me.
 My mind winks open like an eye.
-For a moment, just before the savagery resumes, I experience great clarity.
+For one calm moment, just before the savagery resumes, I experience clarity.

 Ghost Tree, March 9, 2005

-I didn't catch a wave that day, but I caught something else: A sustained note.
-A song in the key of heavy.
+I didn't catch a wave that day, but I caught something else—a sustained note, a song in the key of heavy.

 Steamer Lane, Dec.
 2015 to Feb.
 2016